scotchoaf/panos-logging-skillets/add_cdl_eal_to_log_forwarding_profile/README.md

     * capture the input name of the log forwarding profile
     * determine where the profile is configured (shared or vsys)
     * add CDL to existing log profile rules
-    * enable EAL and create associated log profile rules
+    * enable EAL and create log profile rules for missing log types

 > profile config file location is determined by how the profile is initially configured.
 > The Web UI uses a local vsys model while the CLI adds the profile to a shared location.